Floffah/atcast/README.md

 NEXT_PUBLIC_REACT_SCAN_API_KEY="key"
 # Required
 UPLOADTHING_TOKEN="token"
+UPLOADTHING_HOST="id.ufs.sh"
 ```

-This file should be placed at the path `apps/web/.env`.
+This file should be placed at the paths `apps/web/.env` and `apps/worker/.env`.
 You may also need to copy this file to `packages/models/.env` so that the database migrations apply properly.